 Aquifers, land subsidence and groundwater resource evaluation.
 Estimation of transmissivity and storativity by Theis and Jacobs methods.
 Contaminant (non-reactive and reactive solutes) transport in groundwater.
 Modelling of contaminant transport in groundwater.
 Parameter estimation and geostatistical/stochastic approach to groundwater modelling.
 Special topics in groundwater modelling.
 Exercise with MODFLOW and GMS packages.

-Lectures, field work, computer exercises, project work.
+Lectures, computer exercises, project work and project report.

 - Latest syllabus (applies from Autumn 2019)